Titz0x/Sat-0x/README.md

 - I am studying in the specialty "Information Security" in college (2/4)

 - In my spare time I solve CTF/Labs, learn web pentest and programming (Python / JavaScript)
-- I dream of founding a full-scale security audit company in the style of Red Team
+- I want to build a career in the field of web application auditing, and with work experience create a company specializing in Red Team
 - Linux connoisseur

 - CTF member of team [Friends/NMB unit 6l](https://ctftime.org/team/206982)